forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 #### Asset Pipeline

-Hugo takes a bare-bones approach to its asset pipeline: it simply copies any files stored in the `/static` directory to your build directory as-is.
+Hugo comes with an [asset pipeline](https://gohugo.io/hugo-pipes/introduction/) that will compile your Sass file.
+It can also preprocess and postprocess your CSS to optimize it for production.

-If you’re used to using Sass, CoffeeScript or any other kind of preprocessing or asset management, you’ll have to look to external asset management pipeline tools like Gulp or [Webpack](/blog/write-better-javascript-with-webpack/).
-This also means you’ll likely want to include Hugo in your external build process, which can be troublesome for beginners.
+Hugo can also [transpile your JavaScript files](https://gohugo.io/hugo-pipes/babel/) with Babel.

-A more sophisticated asset pipeline is [in the works](https://github.com/gohugoio/hugo/issues/4446), but at the time of writing has not yet been integrated into the core.
+This removes the need for an external asset management pipeline tools like Gulp or [Webpack](/blog/write-better-javascript-with-webpack/).

 ### Useful Features